 pass

-Server-Sent Events (SSE) is the standard pattern for streaming LLM output over HTTP.
+The streaming endpoint above already speaks SSE — here's the protocol behind it.
+Server-Sent Events is the standard pattern for streaming LLM output over HTTP.
 Unlike WebSockets, SSE is unidirectional (server to client), uses plain HTTP, and works through most proxies and CDNs without special configuration.
 This is how ChatGPT, Claude, and most LLM-powered UIs stream responses to the browser.
+The minimal version below strips the endpoint down to just the SSE mechanics.

 # script_id: day_083_fastapi_agents/sse_streaming